Seer has transformed hospital-based testing into a comfortable, patient-centred experience at home.

 The unpredictable nature of seizures is one of the biggest sources of stress for people living with epilepsy.
 We proved that seizure likelihood can be predicted and our research is being translated into a consumer app that gives people more control over their lives.

-Our latest research introduces heart rate tracking through a wearable device as a new way for people to discover their seizure risk on the Seer app.
+Our latest research introduces heart rate tracking through a wearable device as a new way for people to discover their seizure cycles on the Seer app.